Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-iframe.md

 - Only the MitID app and code-display authenticators are available.
 - Must be initialized with end-user MitID UUID or Danish CPR.
-- Still requires MitID accepted browsers, the same list as for normal MitID, i.e. **embedded browsers are not allowed**.
+- Still requires MitID accepted browsers, the same list as for normal MitID, i.e. **embedded browsers are not advised**.

 But in return has some advantages as well